codewhitesec/qubes-keepass/README.md

 `restricted` variable within `qubes-keepass.py`.
 When copying to these Qubes, only credentials are displayed that have the corresponding
 Qube name explicitly configured in their `QubesKeepass` section.

+If you want to setup the custom theme displayed within this README file, just copy the [qubes-keepass.rasi](/theme/qubes-keepass.rasi) and the associated [background image](/theme/background.png) to your `~/.config/rofi` folder and add `-theme qubes-keepass` to the `rofi_options` variable in `qubes-keepass.py

 ### FAQ